yusanshi/image-uploader/README.md

 ![](https://img.yusanshi.com/upload/20191116222555855402.png)

-With this, when writing Markdown, I use `Windows + Shift + S` to take a screenshot, `Ctrl + V` in the site, wait for it to finishing uploading and automatically copying into my clipboard, then `Ctrl + V` again in my Markdown editor.
+With this, when writing Markdown, I use `Windows + Shift + S` to take a screenshot, `Ctrl + V` in the site, wait for it to finish uploading and automatically copy into my clipboard, then `Ctrl + V` again in my Markdown editor.

 ## Miscellaneous